 When I first thought about becoming a lawyer, there were only 3%-4% women in the American legal profession.
 At the first client gala I ever attended, the senior partner introduced me with the words, “This is the shape lawyers come in now.”
 At the first golf outing I ever attended, I could not join clients at the bar.
 It was restricted against women.

 Conservatively attired in the most formal business suits I could find, I was in the early days routinely mistaken for witnesses, court reporters, and women from the services responsible for tracking court dates, until I identified myself as the lawyer on a case.
-I was paid less than my male counterparts, often working longer hours, but made partner at a time that was still a rare achievement for women.
+I was paid less than my male counterparts, often worked longer hours, but made partner at a time that was still a rare achievement for women.

 Mind you, Belva Ann Lockwood (1830-1917) had been the first woman lawyer to argue before the US Supreme Court a full century earlier.